 The same applies to your return policy.
 Over 50% of online shoppers expect the seller to offer free returns in case the product doesn’t meet their expectations.

-TL;DR – How To Convince Customers To Buy Your Product
+How to Convince Customers to Buy Your Product

 Customers are always looking to get the best value for their money.
 In order to make them feel that they are getting the best deal from you and not your competitors, you basically have to consider these 5 things:

-- A low price is one of the most important purchase decision criteria.
-Set your prices in a way that they are in the same price range as the products offered by your competitors.
+- Price – Set your prices in a way that they are in the same price range as the products offered by your competitors.

-- Having the Prime Badge will increase your CTR and can be a real conversion driver, so you may want to consider joining Amazon’s FBA program or (if you manage to get into it) the Seller Fulfilled Prime program.
+- Prime badge – Having the Prime badge will increase your CTR and can be a real conversion driver, so you may want to consider joining Amazon’s FBA program or (if you manage to get into it) the Seller Fulfilled Prime program.

 Especially if your product has no special, unique features and can easily be substituted by a competitor’s product, you should offer purchasing terms and return policies that are at least as good as the ones offered by the competition.